SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-03-today-i-got-shot.md

 ## The vaccine aftermath

-Tune in tomorrow to find out what the aftermath is like, and whether the vaccine provokes enough immune response so that it hurts.
+Tune in tomorrow to find out what the aftermath is like, and whether the vaccine provokes enough immune response so that it hurts a bit.
 I hope it hurts.
 This is a "good hurt."

 ---